Rameswaree/movies-api/scale.md

 # How to Scale

-- Load balancers can be used to ensure that there is high availability when there is high traffic and also when multiple instances of the application is running.
+## Problem statement
+When the list of movies increases, fetching the data would be time-consuming.
+Also, with multiple users accessing the application to rate movies, it can lead to high latency.

+## Solution to scaling
+- Using distributed caches like Redis with appropriate TTL (Time To Live) helps in reducing database load in multi-instance applications, avoiding repeated inserts and this can be mainly used in the scenario where we insert data from the CSV file (a one-time insertion).
+- If the application is going to be deployed on-premise, then using Apache HTTPD as a load balancer will be sufficient.
+If the deployment is Cloud-Based, then AWS or Kubernetes cluster could be used.
+With future plans of making this into a microservice application, a Spring Cloud load balancer can also be used to make the microservices communicate with each other.
+This way, handling the issue with high traffic for multi-instance application is resolved.
-- While rating a movie, it is possible to have multiple users add ratings to the same movie at the same time.
-By using queues or kafka, the scaling can be done and this makes it asynchronous.
+- Currently the application runs synchronously.
+To make it asynchronous, using queueing system like Kafka helps to resolve the scenario of multiple users adding ratings to the same movie at the same time.
-- Performing asynchronous calls to call OMDB API is the other option for scalability.